What is seasonal influenza?

 The vaccine is free to those in one of the "at-risk" groups and if you are aged 65 and over.

 For adults aged 18-64 years who are not in an "at-risk" group as specified by the HSE, the price for the service is €35

-This year you should book your appointment either by calling your local LloydsPharmacy or by popping in when next passing to ensure you have a slot allocated.
+This year you should book your appointment online with our appointment booking tool or by popping in when next passing your local LloydsPharmacy to ensure you have a slot allocated.

 There is a short questionnaire you need to complete, and it is best that this is done in advance of your flu vaccination.
 Your local Lloydspharmacy will give you the leaflet to complete in advance or you can download it from our website.
 It is best this is handed in to the pharmacy in advance of your flu vaccination to reduce the amount of time required in Pharmacy during your Flu vaccination appointment.
 You can download the form below.

 On the day of your appointment if you have symptoms of COVID-19 or any flu like symptoms you MUST cancel or rebook.
 When you arrive for your appointment, you will be asked a short series of questions to confirm that you do not have any symptoms.

 When it comes to preparing for your appointment, you should wear appropriate clothing for a vaccination to be administered to your upper arm.